Please see below our Wider Curriculum Policy:

 Our curriculum is underpinned by the following curriculum intent:

 ‘Our provision is designed to take into account individual starting points to ensure an equality of opportunity to a broad, balanced and knowledge-rich curriculum, with a particular emphasis on VOCABULARY.
-The content of our ambitious curriculum will be carefully sequenced to encourage connections and transference to long-term memory, and will be chosen for its usefulness and relevance to our pupils.
+The content of our ambitious curriculum will be carefully sequenced to encourage progression of skills, connections and transference to long-term memory, and will be chosen for its usefulness and relevance to our pupils.
 Pupils will be immersed in rich, relevant and contextualised first-hand experiences, which enthuse, excite and challenge them.
 Pupils will be encouraged to investigate, explore and take risks.
 As a result, pupils make excellent progress in their development and application of knowledge, understanding and skills (across different contexts).’

 Early Years Foundation Stage